 regulations, visit the

-Whether you are a resident of Clearwater or were visiting when you were
+Whether you are a resident of Florida or were visiting when you were injured

-injured in your boat or personal watercraft accident, a Clearwater personal
+in your boat or personal watercraft accident, a Clearwater boating accident

-negligence or a defect with your watercraft, our firm can fight for your
+a defect with your watercraft, our firm can fight for your right to financial

-Call today to discuss your case in a free initial
+Call today to discuss your boat accident case in a free initial